Central Luzon State University: Past presidents

-Research

-The Research Program primarily started in 1976 to help graduate students in their agricultural researches.
-Having momentum and acknowledging the importance of research in an academic community, its thrust expanded to cover several technical researches on selected agricultural commodities.
-In 1978, the Research and Extension Programs were merged which gave birth to the Research and Development Center (R & DC).
-The R & DC adopted the pipeline approach as its strategy to spur countryside group for information and technology dissemination and contribute to the realization of the university's development goals.
-It relives the maxim "development is research utilized".
-Research was, therefore, envisioned to establish a foundation that would accomplish one of the trilogies of functions of the university.

-Moving on with this commitment, the R & DC became the Research, Extension and Training (RET) in 1987 where prioritized research programs are important features and are geared towards improving the quality of life of the people it serves.

-Today, the Research Office has received prominence and has established a solid ground in its continuous and relentless efforts towards contributing to countryside development.

 Ranking

 The 2010 survey ranked the Central Luzon State University as sixth of the nine Top Universities for the following: Center of Excellence (COE) in Agriculture, Agricultural Engineering, Fisheries, Veterinary Medicine, Teacher Education; and as Centers of Development (COD) in Biology and Chemistry.

 In 2014 the university's ranked dropped to seventh for the following Center of Excellence (COE): agricultural engineering, agriculture, biology, fisheries, teacher education, veterinary medicine and in Centers of Development (COD): chemistry.

 In 2015, the World Ranking Web of Universities released the list of top 100 colleges and universities from which Central Luzon State University was ranked at 39th.

-In June 2015, the Nationwide Ranking of Universities based on board passers Central Luzon State University ranked 21st.
+In June 2015, Central Luzon State University ranked 21st in the Nationwide Ranking of Universities based on board passers.

 As of December 2020, CLSU is among the top 14 universities in the Philippines that is listed in Asia's Higher Education Institutions (HEIs) by Quacquarelli Symonds.